inkVerb/rgb/README.md

 `ffmpeg -y -framerate 30 -i %5d.png  -c:v libx264 -s:v 1920:1080 moviename.mp4`

-*Note that "%5d" means "any 5-digit number" such as "00001".
+*Note: "%5d" means "any 5-digit number" such as "00001".
 We created all movie-ready .png files with 5 digits so that this simgle ffmpeg command would work with all of them.
 However, you can use any digit length as long as they match. ffmpeg will ignore any fies with different digit length than specified here.*

 After it finishes, it's easy to just move the file to the parent directory at `rgbvid/`